How Our 0% Net Carbon Commitment Combats Climate Change

 - And, whereas most of the fashion industry’s supply chain is still dependent on dirty energy sources derived from fossil fuels, we’ve invested in and installed solar panels on the roof of our factory in Peru, making us the only shoe manufacturer in the country (and one of a handful in the world) using renewable energy.
 We’re thrilled to be championing clean energy and environmental progress in this manner!

-We’d love your feedback as well, so please email us at email@example.com with your suggestions and ideas.
+We’d love your feedback on all of this, so please email us at email@example.com with your suggestions and ideas.

 A Call to Action

-Given the dire reality of how the fashion industry is negatively impacting climate change, our hope is that all brands will commit to measuring, reducing, and offsetting 100% of their carbon emissions.
+Given the dire reality of how the fashion industry is negatively impacting climate change, our hope is that all brands will commit to measuring, striving to reduce, and ensuring the offsetting of 100% of their carbon emissions.
 And, our desire is for all brands to commit to 3rd party verification of these efforts through partners such as Climate Neutral.
 As a customer, we encourage you to seek out the carbon footprint of the brands you support and ask them straight up what they’re doing to address their environmental impact.
 Together, we can make the fashion industry a vehicle for environmental progress and inspire other industries to follow suit.